onekiloparsec/vue-power-slider/README.md

 **NOTE: When using the circular slider it is advised to use absolute units for width to avoid issues**

 **NOTE: circleOffset is calculated in degrees clockwise from the top of the circle (anti-clockwise with flip set to true)**

+## Slots:

+- default: default slot will render the tooltip text

 ## Events